jdodgen/MQTT-home/linux/alertaway/README.md

 See [http://alertaway.com] for the orignal concept

 Progress:
-currently working on mqtt_processor.py
-Updatingthe database with both mqtt configuration as well as the callbacks
-from the subscribes.
+Testing message queue between python and the perl code. event driven Photo mailer being converted to mqtt and python 17-Aug-2025
-This has pulled in a modified db.pm as well as some common python code 17-Aug-2025 aav6 directory is the current working version
+aav6 - is the current working version
-src is the deveopment area.
+src - is the deveopment area.